stevenchanin/itunes-playlist-to-usb/README.md

 # ITunes Playlist To USB

 ## The Problem
 Lots of cars now have USB interfaces to allow you to bring music with you.
-Those are great because you can buy a USB stick for much lower $/GB ($20 for 64gb = $0.31/gb) than by getting the storage space as part of an iPod ($149 for 16gb = $9.31/gb).
+Those are great because you can buy a USB stick for much lower $/GB ($15 for 64gb = $0.23/gb) than by getting the storage space as part of an iPod nano ($149 for 16gb = $9.31/gb) or iPod touch ($299 for 64gb = $4.67/gb).

 But I ran into a problem getting music copied over from my iTunes library onto the USB stick in a way that I could use it.